Observation of topological phase with critical localization in a quasi-periodic lattice: Experimental implementation of the generalized Aubry-Andr e model

-Following the practice in Refs.~\cite{Meier929,Xie2019, Gou2020}, we generate a one-dimensional momentum lattice for a Bose-Einstein condensate (BEC) of $^{87}$Rb atoms loaded in a crossed dipole trap.
-The trapping frequencies are chosen such that the atoms are only weakly trapped along the direction of the momentum lattice, but are strongly trapped in other directions.
-As illustrated in Fig.~\ref{fig:S1}(a), discrete momentum states are resonantly coupled, along the weakly-trapped direction, by pairs of counter-propagating $1064$nm Bragg lasers.
+We experimentally implement Hamiltonian (1) in the main text by engineering a one-dimensional momentum lattice of $16$ sites ($N=8$) in a $^{87}$Rb Bose-Einstein condensate (BEC) of $\sim 10^5$ atoms in a dipole trap with trapping frequencies $2\pi\times (50,160, 170)$Hz.
+Before switching on the Bragg lasers that couple different momentum states, we adiabatically decompress the trapped gas along the lattice direction, such that the atoms are only weakly trapped along the direction of the lattice, but are strongly trapped in other directions.
+This also serves to minimize the wave-function overlap of different momentum states, so that dynamics in the momentum space is coherent, and we may regard discrete momentum-lattice sites as distinguishable quantum states~\cite{Meier2016,An2018, An2018a}.

+Discrete momentum states along the weakly trapped direction are then coupled by pairs of Bragg lasers.
 By engineering the frequencies of the multi-component Bragg lasers, a one-dimensional momentum lattice with adjacent sites separated by $2\hbar k$ is created, whose nearest-neighbor hopping rates can be tailored by individually tuning the coupling strengths of the Bragg processes.
 Here $k$ is the wave number of the $1064$nm laser.
-For the quasi-periodic disorder in particular, we modulate the amplitude of the Bragg beam with frequency $\omega_j$ with the function $[1+\lambda/t\cos(j+1)\pi+\delta/t\cos(2\pi\beta j+ \varphi)]$ (see main text for definition of variables), while the frequency $\omega_j$ is tuned to the two-photon resonance between the corresponding momentum states [see Fig.~\ref{fig:S1}(b)], via an acousto-optic modulator.
+Both diagonal and off-diagonal disorder are individually tuned by adjusting the Bragg-coupling parameters between adjacent momentum-lattice sites.
+For instance, the off-diagonal disorder is implemented by modulating the amplitude of the Bragg beam with frequency $\omega_j$ with the function $[1+\lambda/t\cos(j+1)\pi+\delta/t\cos(2\pi\beta j+ \varphi)]$ (see main text for definition of variables).
+Here the frequency $\omega_j$ is tuned to the two-photon resonance between the corresponding momentum states [see Fig.~\ref{fig:S1}(b)], via an acousto-optic modulator.
+Likewise, the diagonal disorder is implemented by setting the two-photon detunings of the Bragg processes.